 While this is a matter of preference, I didn’t like how low the volume of the music got when the trainer spoke.
 I need fast and loud music to reduce my rate of perceived exertion (which is a Frontiers in Psychology “The Psychophysiological Effects of Different Tempo Music on Endurance Versus High-Intensity Performances” View Source ), so I lost momentum at certain points.

-Other Treadmill Apps Worth Considering
+Other Great Treadmill Apps

 - $14.99 a month or $99.99 a year